Tiramisu-Compiler/rl_auto_scheduler_2/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have Anaconda installed.
+3. copy `config/config.yaml.example` to `config/config.yaml` to have your own config
-3. Update the paths in the `config/config.yaml` file to match your preferences.
+4. Update the paths in the `config/config.yaml` file to match your preferences.

 ## Usage